Yakut language: Vowel harmony

 The quality of the diphthongs /ie, ïa, uo, üö/ for the purposes of vowel harmony is determined by the first segment in the diphthong.
 Taken together, these rules mean that the pattern of subsequent syllables in Yakut is entirely predictable, and all words will follow the following pattern: Like the consonant assimilation rules above, suffixes display numerous allomorphs determined by the stem they attach to.
 There are two archiphoneme vowels I (an underlyingly high vowel) and A (an underlyingly low vowel).

 Examples of I can be seen in the first-person singular possessive agreement suffix -(I)m: as in (a):

 The underlyingly low vowel phoneme A is represented through the third-person singular agreement suffix -(t)A in (b):

 Orthography

-After three earlier phases of development, Yakut is currently written using the Cyrillic script: the modern Yakut alphabet, established in 1939 by the Soviet Union, consists of all the Russian characters with five additional letters for phonemes not present in Russian: Ҕҕ, Ҥҥ, Өө, Һһ, Үү, as follows:
+After three earlier phases of development, Yakut is currently written using the Cyrillic script: the modern Yakut alphabet, established in 1939 by the Soviet Union, consists of all the Russian characters with five additional letters and two digraphs for phonemes not present in Russian: Ҕҕ, Ҥҥ, Өө, Һһ, Үү, Дь дь, and Нь нь, as follows:

-Long vowels are represented through the doubling of vowels, e.g. үүт (üüt) // 'milk,' a practice that many scholars follow in Romanizations of the language.
+Long vowels are represented through the doubling of vowels, e.g. үүт (üüt) 'milk', a practice that many scholars follow in romanizations of the language.